-Dark Wolf Adrift is up for a very brief preorder while my ARC crew takes a gander at the contents.
-And, while you wait, I thought you might like to read the first chapter of this prequel novella (which can also be understood as a standalone).
+I am excited to have Dark Wolf Adrift live and thought you might like to read the first chapter of this prequel novella (which can also be understood as a standalone).
 Enjoy!

 I’m a monster.

 Not because I can shift back and forth between human and wolf skins at will.
 Although that part’s true.

 And not because I served eight years as Special Ops in the U.S. military.
 Although that part’s true as well.

 My monstrosity doesn’t stem from the fact that I stood taller than the other guys I walked beside, broader across the shoulders due to a childhood spent as a bloodling in lupine form rather than as a fur-less one-body.

 No, it wasn’t pure physical brawn that pushed me over the edge.
 Being a monster is all about state of mind.
 And when I caught a whiff of strange werewolf within my usual stomping grounds, my thoughts were monstrous indeed.

 A headless intruder, flicker, sweet blood pulsing out of the male’s neck and down my throat, flicker, crimson-tinted teeth parting as I howled my displeasure at the moon.

 “Did you just growl?” asked my human partner.